 How to Watch the NBA on Sunday: TV Channel, Game Times and Odds

-Today's NBA Playoff schedule has four quality competitions on the docket.
-Among those contests is the Cleveland Cavaliers taking on the New York Knicks.
+Today's NBA Playoff slate has two exciting matchups on the docket.
+Among those contests is the Miami Heat squaring off against the New York Knicks.

 Catch live NBA games, plus tons of other sports and shows, with a free trial to Fubo!